 The Joint Commission’s Gold Seal of Approval® Accreditation in Ambulatory Healthcare

-FastMed Urgent Care is the largest and only independent urgent care operator in Arizona, North Carolina, and Texas awarded The Joint Commission’s Gold Seal of Approval® for accreditation by demonstrating compliance with the Joint Commission’s standards for healthcare quality and safety in ambulatory healthcare.
+FastMed Urgent Care is the only independent urgent care operator in Arizona, North Carolina, and Texas awarded The Joint Commission’s Gold Seal of Approval® for accreditation by demonstrating compliance with the Joint Commission’s standards for healthcare quality and safety in ambulatory healthcare.

 What does that mean?